 Hair removal is a time consuming and repetitive routine practiced by billions of people around the world.
 No wonder that many are looking for longer lasting solutions to this problem.
 Currently, two procedures enjoy great popularity so it is not simple to make the right decision.
-That is why we’ve decided to compare laser hair removal vs. electrolysis and help you pick the best long-term hair removal method for yourself.
+That is why we have decided to compare laser hair removal vs. electrolysis and help you pick the best long-term hair removal method for yourself.

 To make everything clear, both of these techniques deliver on their promise to provide long-term and potentially permanent hair removal.